DevOps-With-Brian/jasper-chat/README.md

 `export GITHUB_TOKEN=XXX` - This is a GitHub API token that has access to read action builds and such, you can skip this if not building new intents or responses related to this.

+For further information about not having to use these vars please see the docs at https://docs.doppler.com/docs/install-cli for more information and use https://doppler.com/join?invite=524473B9 to sign up for $100 free credit.

 Now to run the action server you can do:

 cd back to the main root of the repo `cd ..`

 `rasa run actions`

+If running with doppler would be:

+`doppler run -- rasa run actions`

 # How To Run Locally
 After performing the above you can run the bot locally via: